vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-Add the `popularity` field to the track schema:
+Add the `popularity` field to the track schema, notice we defined this field with `fast-search`.
+We also add a popularity rank profile which uses 1 thread per search.

 <pre data-test="file" data-path="app/schemas/track.sd">
 schema track {